FPupillo/PreM-Computational/codebook.md

-# PREMUP Codebook
+Codebook

-Code book for the PREMUP data located under:

-~/pepe/2_Analysis_Folder/PIVOTAL/PREMUP/premup-<VERSION>/outputs/group_level/share/group_task-rec.csv

 I am including here only the more relevant variables.
 The rest of the information in the output file includes internal variables that are probably not useful for analysis.
-Do contact me if you want more info on those.

 obj_file	relative path and name of the object file enc_trialN	trial number in the encoding phase